-Cristina JimenezPartner, Leader Diversity & Inclusion Services
+Cristina JimenezPartner, Practice Leader Diversity, Inclusion and Belonging Services

 A talent leadership executive with 20 years of industry experience, Cristina Jimenez can be described as a complex problem solver with heart.
 She applies her expertise to accelerate the growth of executives, collaboratively building executive leadership teams and high-performing organizations for a wide range of Fortune 100 clients in the life science, technology, and private equity space.
 Simultaneously, Cristina spearheads diversity and inclusion initiatives, both internally and for her clients.